 When browsing cabinet knobs, pulls, and handles, you’ll find that 3 of the most popular finishes actually derive from one main metal finish- nickel.
-Nickel offers both aesthetic beauty and structural stability in the cabinet hardware world.
+Nickel offers both aesthetic beauty and structural stability in the kitchen cabinet hardware world.
 It wears well, and with proper upkeep can look almost new years after initial installation.

 But there’s satin nickel, brushed nickel, and polished nickel.
 The question is, what is the difference between the three?